• Skip to primary navigation

 • Frequently Asked Questions

-Buckwheat groats (the hulled seeds of the buckwheat plant), at the first look, remind me of steel cut oats, only slightly bigger.
-Upon reading up a bit more, I learnt that the uniquely triangle-shaped groats are called buckwheat because of their resemblance to the larger beech tree seeds and also because of the fact that since ancient times, buckwheat has been used as a wheat substitute.
+Buckwheat seeds are the hulled seeds of the buckwheat plant.
+At first glance, they remind me of steel-cut oats, only bigger.
+After reading up a bit more, I learned that the uniquely triangle-shaped seeds are called buckwheat because they resemble the larger seeds of the beech tree.
+And, since ancient times, buckwheat has been used as a wheat substitute.

-Buckwheat is related to leafy vegetables like rhubarb and sorrel (what!!).
-It is naturally gluten free and is not even a grain!
-This pseudo cereal is safe for people on a gluten free diet and perfect for those who want to follow a grain free lifestyle.
+Buckwheat is related to leafy vegetables like rhubarb and sorrel (what?!).
+It’s naturally gluten-free and isn’t even a grain!
+This pseudo-cereal is safe for people on a gluten free diet and perfect for those who want to follow a grain-free diet.

 Buckwheat - the global superstar!